Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 Enough theory and funny words; let's walk through from A-Z for our patient supervision case.
 The filter we want to design shall only pass valid UDP frames with a specific destination port.

-Instead of building the filter right away, let us start to create a testbench and generate (synthetic) data first:
+Instead of building the filter right away, let us create a testbench and generate (synthetic) data as a first step:

 ```python
 from scapy.all import *